El Dorado International Airport: Terminals and facilities

+Future development proposals

-In January 2015, the Santos administration announced a two-stage plan to improve Bogota's aerial access, as part of a greater endeavor to modernize Colombia's airports.
-The plans consist of a major expansion to the current main terminal with the effect of increasing the number of gates from 37 to 56 and thus raising the capacity of the airport from 27 million passengers to 40 million.
-Phase 1 also involves improvements to the runway to increase efficiency.
-The time scale for phase one is approximately 24 months.
-Phase two involves the construction of a brand new secondary airport, currently called El Dorado II, in the suburb of Facatativa west of Bogota.
-The new airport is due to open in 2023.
-It is expected that El Dorado and El Dorado II will be connected via a commuter/light rail project.
+In January 2015, a two-stage plan was proposed to improve Bogota's aerial access, as part of a greater endeavor to modernize Colombia's airports.
+The plan included a major expansion to the current main terminal with the effect of increasing the number of gates from 37 to 56 and thus raising the capacity of the airport from 27 million passengers to 40 million.
+Phase 1 also includes improvements to the runway to increase efficiency.
+The time scale for phase one was announced as approximately 24 months.
+Phase 2 involves the construction of a brand new secondary airport, currently called El Dorado II, in the suburb of Facatativá west of Bogota.
+The new airport was due to open in 2023.
+It was expected that El Dorado and El Dorado II will be connected via a commuter/light rail project.

+In 2023, plans were announced to double the capacity of El Dorado Airport with capacity to reach 60 million passengers with a contract awarded by 2025.